wmorgan/dcos-docs/1.7/administration/installing/cloud/index.md

 ---
-post_title: DC/OS Cloud Installation Options
+post_title: DC/OS Cloud Installation
 nav_title: Cloud
 menu_order: 1
 ---

-Looking to install DC/OS on your cloud of choice?
-Look no further!
-You can use a template or use our advanced custom installer.
+You can install DC/OS on your cloud of choice by using a DC/OS cloud template.

 # Amazon Web Services